BarbaraHernandez/timetrackingsite/README.md

 ### About Design
 This application uses bootstrap, but also a lot of custom branding for the intended company.
 The layout is intended to be easily understood and as quick as possible for users to view and edit time sheets.

+This is a static design mock up which includes features which, in production will be separated out into Employee and Administrator views.